 |

 This suite of programs will describe how to parse a data string using COBOL.
 The parsing routine uses reference modification to identify the position of the first significant character after a delimiter character.
 This approach compensates for multiple leading or embedded delimiter characters.
-For example, if the delimiter character is a space then leading spaces will be ignored (or removed) and multiple, embedded spaces will be treated as a single space.
+For example, if the delimiter character is a space then leading spaces will be ignored (or removed) and multiple, embedded spaces will be treated as a single space and truncate or trim will be used to remove trailing spaces.
 A new field (or string) is created with the leading spaces removed and all multiple embedded spaces reduced to a single space.
 The length of the actual text within the output field is also provided.

 String manipulation or parsing is quite often considered something that cannot be done using COBOL.
 Prior to the introduction of Reference Modification in the ANSI/85 standard for COBOL the scanning or parsing of a field at the character-by-character level was very difficult and troublesome.
 Throughout the years I have been asked to provide clients with mainframe assembler routines to do various functions.
 When I ask why they want an assembler routine the answer is usually, "I have been told this cannot be done in COBOL."